armory/docs/content/en/scale-agent/tasks/agent-vault.md

 ```

  * Keep `kubeconfig` files in one Vault secret (in this case `secret/kubernetes`).
- * Each field name corresponds to an account name in Armory Enterprise.
+ * Each field name corresponds to an account name in Armory CD.
  * Each field value is the contents of the `kubeconfigFile` used by that account.

 ### Configuration template